Don’t Overlook Speaking Opportunities

 Speaking opportunities can put you in front of hundreds – if not thousands – of potential customers.
 When they see you giving a speech or contributing to a panel on a topic that interests them, it makes them view you as a thought leader.
 And people want to do business with those who appear to understand their issues and concerns.

 Social media grows more important by the day.
 Make sure someone records your speech and places it on your website, blog and social media channels.
 Turn the content into a bylined article, white paper, media pitch and/or case study.
 This will greatly increase the amount of people who see your thought leadership in action.
 So while they can be tedious, speaking opportunities will pay huge dividends.
 They should be an important part of your overall PR strategy.
-If it isn’t, start by asking your PR person to look into the events and conferences that attract the clients you most need to reach.
+If they aren't, start by asking your PR representative to look into the events and conferences that attract the clients you most need to reach.